 The future of geothermal energy

 Total geothermal electricity capacity in New Zealand stands at over 900 MW.
-It has been estimated that there is approximately another 1,000 MW of geothermal resource that could be used for generating electricity.
+It has been estimated that there is sufficient geothermal resource for about another 1,000 MW of electricity generation.

 We could also use more geothermal energy directly, for example as industrial process heat, or by finding uses for waste heat from geothermal power stations.